Can You Build Muscle On a Vegetarian Diet?

 On the other hand, not all plant-based protein sources come with these amino acids, so you may need to research this detail as well, to know exactly what ingredients you need to add to your meals.

 You should also take a look at the quality of the proteins you include in your diet as you plan it.
-For instance, egg protein is considered as the perfect balance that includes the nine essential amino acids, and it’s also an easily-digestible option.
+For instance, egg protein is considered the perfect balance that includes the nine essential amino acids, and it’s also an easily digestible option.